Some tips…

 The Most Important Meal Of The Day

 When I say axolotls love worms, I mean the wiggly, soil dwelling friends we know and love: earthworms!
-The varieties we feed are around 55% protein (we usually don’t feed indian blues, more commonly nightcrawlers and rarely red wigglers) and have a calcium to phosphorus ratio of 2:1.
+The varieties we feed are called nightcrawlers, and they contain around 75% protein, and have a calcium to phosphorus ratio of over 1:1.
+If you want to know why we feed nightcrawlers instead of red wigglers, feel free to check out my new article, Earthworm Informational, below.

-Nightcrawlers can be stored in a small gallon bucket with either mesh cover, no lid, or a lid with holes drilled in.
-Some slightly damp cardboard is a great addition from time to time, but do not over hydrate the substrate.
-They are escape artists, and they wander if the substrate is moist or when the lights are out, but keep them happy and they will stay put!
+Nightcrawlers can be stored in a small gallon bucket with either mesh cover, or without a lid, or a lid with holes drilled in.
+Some slightly damp cardboard is a great addition from time to time, but do not over-hydrate the substrate.
+They are escape artists, and they will wander if the substrate is moist or when the lights are out, but if you keep them happy, they will stay put!
+I generally maintain ambient lighting over my bin with a small lamp.

 What Not To Feed